What is LTE-EPC and its network nodes?

 This node manages data between eNodeB and PGW.
 S1-U interface between EURAN and SGW.
 S5 is an interface between PGW and SGW.

 This node is in the home network.
 Interface SGW and external PDN.
 Authenticates a mobile user for data and creates a PDP session.
-This is corresponding to GGSN in 3G/2G.
+This corresponds to GGSN in 3G/2G.

 A central database for 4G subscribers.
 Authenticate a user based on authentication vectors.
 The AUC generates vectors.
 Store the EPS subscription profile for data.